 The typical transmissiondistance of radio over terahertz (RoT) mainly depends on propagation attenuation of carrier frequencies whose values have been already published by Recommendation ITU-R P.676, P.838, P.840, and the output power and antenna gain of M/dMU and the receiver noise figure of RAU, and vice versa.
 On the other hand, the transmission distance of RoF is determined by fiber insertion loss, fiber dispersion, non-linear characteristics of E/O and O/E devices, noise figure and latency of the fiber optic link.
-As shown in Figure 6.2, the shorter range between M/dMU and RAU is covered by RoT and the longer range by RoF.
+As shown in Figure 6.4, the shorter range between M/dMU and RAU is covered by RoT and the longer range by RoF.

 Additional important parameters which define a typical transmission range are frequency interference and transmission latency.
 Frequency interferences cause the reduction of the capacity and connectivity between M/dMU and RAU.
 Terahertz-wave links can avoid the frequency interference between links due to high antenna directivities.
 RoF links, in principle, never cause frequency interferences because the radio signals are superimposed on the optical carrier in the fiber cable.
 The transmission latency of RoT and RoF is expected to be small due to digital signal processing (DSP) functions in the transceivers.
+Figure 6.6 shows one of examples of the transmission latency of RoF link which uses a MZM external modulator as an E/O device and UTCPD as an O/E device.
+The back to back delay time of the RoF link (fiber length is zero) is about 100 nsec.
+The additional delay time is proportional to the length of fiber cables.
+The transmission rage of the RoT and RoF links will be determined from the system technical requirement.

+Figure 6.5 Example of ransmission latency of RoF link.

 Description of the conditions to achive the Target data rate

 Both RoT and RoF links transmit waveform from M/dMU to RAU, and vice versa.
 The modulated spectrum bandwidth of the waveform is determined by the modulation speed and the modulationscheme such as multi-level Quadrature Amplitude Modulation.
 The limiting factors of transmission bandwidth of the RoT and RoF links are up and down conversion frequency characteristics, and E/O and O/E frequency responses, respectively.

+Figure 6.6 shows the experimental setup to evaluate EVM of 64-QAM modulation signal specified by LTE-Advanced standard.
+Although the carrier frequency of the RoT link is about 90-GHz band, the obtained EVM of 64-QAM signal is less than 5% which satisfies with LTE-Advance requirement.

+[Note: The EVM using 300-GHz link will be provided at the next meeting.]

+Figure 6.6 Experimental setup for transmission of LTE-Advanced signlas through RoRoF system.

+Figure 6.7 EVM versus RF input power level.

 Specific issues with respect to regulation